DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 He is also described as:

-- A sought-after instructor and author, sharing the fundamentals and mindset that made him a champion[46][47].
+- A sought-after instructor and author, sharing the fundamentals and mindset that made him a champion.
 - A coach whose students have gone on to win Open world titles, which he counts among his proudest achievements[48].

 The source emphasizes his humble confidence and thoughtful precision, both as an athlete and mentor.